 EE: Gas Collection Devices (2013)

-Is there a difference in accuracy of RMR measurements related to different types of gas collection devices (such as facemask, mouthpieces with noseclips or ventilated hood/canopy) in the critically ill population?
+Is there a difference in RMR measurements related to different types of gas collection devices (such as face mask, mouthpieces with noseclips, or ventilated hood/canopy) in healthy and non-critically ill individuals?

 - Grade I means there is Good/Strong evidence supporting the statement;

 - Grade III is Limited/Weak;

 - Grade IV is Expert Opinion Only;

 - High (A) means we are very confident that the true effect lies close to that of the estimate of the effect;

 - Moderate (B) means we are moderately confident in the effect estimate;